 Healthy people blink 10 to 15 times per minute.
-While working at computer, a majority of users blink considerably less.
+While working at computer, the majority of users blink considerably less.
 Blehm et al. observe up to a 60% reduction in blink rate.
 We have observed even up to 80% (it varies from person to person).
 The reason for our low blink rate has to do with the brightness of computer screen.
-It is similar to flames: we blink significantly less while looking into them.
+It is similar to flames: we blink significantly less while looking into the fire.
 With a low blink rate, the tear film is not renewed and our eyes get dry.

 Benitez-del-Castillo, J.M., Lemp, M.A., Ocular Surface Disorders.
 Jp Medical Pub 2012

 With each blink the tear film is renewed.
 Tear film consists of three sublayers: mucus, watery layer and oil layer at the top, which protects the eye from dryness (water evaporation).
 Tear film is a microscopic layer which protects and moisturizes our eyes.
 It is similar to flowers; without water they dry out.
 We could also compare it to a car engine which ceases without oil.
 Blinking matters!
 It washes out dust and microorganisms.
-Healthy people have a tear film layer 6 +/- 2.4 micrometers thick, compared to people with dry eye syndrome whose tears film has only 2 +/- 1.5 micrometers .
+Healthy people have a tear film layer 6 +/- 2.4 micrometers thick, compared to people with dry eye syndrome whose tears have a film of only 2 +/- 1.5 micrometers .

 Environmental factors, such as air conditioning, fans, heating systems, low humidity, and dust, can also have a negative influence on the tear film quality.
 Contact lenses often reduce tear film quality.
 Some people do not fully close their eyes while blinking.
 As a result, their tear film is not fully renewed .
 Optometrists and ophtalmologists often prescribe artificial tears.
 The problem is that artificial tears will never heal the disease; they just suppress the symptoms.
 The only way to recover from dry eye syndrome is to blink more.
 Eyeblink can help you with this.